kmmsks/hilmo_identify_episodes/README.md

 ### Days between periods ```add_days```
 Minimum of full calender days required between two hospital treatment periods:

-- 0 : a new period may start the next day after the previous one
+- 0 : a new period may start the next day after the previous one (models 1 and 2).
-- 1 : there must be one full calender day between two treatment periods.
+- 1 : there must be one full calender day between two treatment periods (models 3 and 4).
 If less, Hilmo entries are considered to belong to a single episode (due to unit transfer etc.)

 ### Old registers, years 1975 - 1994